-Early on the morning of June 17, 1972, security guard Frank Wills of the Watergate Office Building, 2600 Virginia Avenue, N.W., Washington, D. C. (WDC), observed a partially open basement stairwell door in the Watergate Office Building.
-Closer examination of the door by Wills revealed tape had been placed by an unknown person across the lock on the door to prevent it from locking.
-Wills removed the tape from the door and continued his rounds.
+Early on the morning of June 17, 1972, security guard Frank Wills of the Watergate Office Building, 2500 Virginia Avenue, N.W., Washington, D. C. (WDC), observed a partially open basement stairwell door in the Watergate Office Building.
+Closer examination of the door by Wills revealed tape had been placed by an unknown person acros the look on the door to prevent it from locking. removed the tape from the door and continued his rounds.
 A short time later Wills again observed the same door had been retaped.
 Wills subsequently contacted the Metropolitan Police Department (MPD), WDC.
-The MPD dispatched a unit to the scene.
-A search of the building stairwell by MPD officers located stairwell doors on the 6th and 8th floors of the Watergate Office Building which had been taped in a similar fashion.
-A search of the 6th floor offices of the Democratic National Committee Headquarters, led to the location and apprehension of five individuals in these offices.
-At the time of their arrests, these individuals were wearing surgical gloves and were equipped with miniature flashlights, lockpicking equipment, other burglar tools and two walkie-talkie radios.
-The five individuals were found to possess 13 \$100 bills.
+The MPD dispatched a wnit A search of the building stairwell by MPD officers located stairwell doors on the 6th and 6th floors of the Watergate Office Building which had been taped in a similar fashion.
+A search of the 6th floor offices of the Democratic National Committee Headquarters, led to the location and apprehension At the time of of five individuals in these offices. their arrests, these individuals were wearing surgical gloves and were equipped with miniature flashlights, look picking equipment, other burglar tools and two walking talking radios.
+The five individuals were found to possess 13 100 bills.
 Also recovered at that time were three miniature radio transmitters, an AM-VHF radio receiver and a miniature radio transmitter with a microphone attached.
 The five subjects were transported to Second District Headquarters, MPD.
 These individuals identified themselves as Frank Carter, Edward Martin, Jean Valdes, Raoul Godoyn and Edward J. Hamilton.
-Shortly after the arrival of the five individuals at Second District Headquarters, MPD, Michael Douglas Caddy, an attorney, arrived there and indicated that he represented the five individuals arrested by the MPD at the Watergate.
+Shortly after the arrival of the five individuals at Second District Headquarters, MPD, Nichael Douglas Caddy, an attorney, arrived there and indicated that he represented the five individuals arrested by the MPD at the Natergate.

-This ducument contains neither recommendations nor conclusions of the Filb it is the property of the Filb and is located to your agency, it and its contents are not to be distributed outside your agency, nor duplicated within your agency.
+This document contains neither recommendations nor conclusions of the FDI; it is the property of the FBI and is loaned to your equals, it and its contains are not to be distributed outside your up may not displicated within your agency.